Data Abstraction in Python

 Understanding Data Abstraction

-In object-oriented programming (OOPs), data abstraction is often achieved through classes and interfaces.
-Classes define the structure and behavior of objects, while interfaces specify a contract that concrete implementations must adhere to.
-Python, being a dynamically typed and highly expressive language, offers several features that facilitate data abstraction seamlessly.
+Method: In object-oriented programming (OOPS), data abstraction is provided in regard to classes and interfaces.
+Classes describe the shape and habits of objects, and interfaces describe an agreement that concrete implementations must follow.
+Since Python is a dynamically typed high-level language, there are numerous built-in features that enable data abstraction with ease.

 Registration Link: Click Here!